-Whole Academy approaches The universal offer to all children and YP.
+Whole School approaches The universal offer to all children and YP.
 Additional, targeted support and provision Specialist, individualised support and provision Views and opinions of all pupils are valued.
-Pupil voice is represented in all aspects of Academy: Student council Class meetings Playtimes As well as meetings with teachers and other key members of staff including governors during subject monitoring.
 SEND pupils are included in all consultation groups.
-Additional provision is developed in light of student voice and observed needs.
-IEP targets are discussed and reviewed with pupils termly.
 Individual support is responsive to the views and needs of pupils with SEND.
-Pupils' views and assessed needs are an integral part of TAC meetings, SEND and Annual Reviews including IEP meetings.
-Pupils' views are incorporated into personalised curriculums which are represented by their Individual Education Plans (IEPs) All documentation is presented in a format that is accessible to the pupil.
+Pupil voice is represented in all aspects of School: Student council Class meetings Playtimes Additional provision is developed in light of student voice and observed needs.
+Pupils' views and assessed needs are an integral part of TAC meetings, SEND and Annual Reviews including IPM meetings.
+As well as meetings with teachers and other key members of staff including governors and subject leads during subject monitoring.
+IPM targets are discussed and reviewed with pupils and parents termly.
+Pupils' views are incorporated into personalised curriculums which are represented by their Individual Education Plans (IPMs) All documentation is presented in a format that is accessible to the pupil.